Mortgage Income Multiples: Caps, Joint Borrowing and 6x Lending

 • Bonuses and commission.
 Some lenders will use 100% of regular contractual bonuses, while others take an average over the last two or three years or cap the amount at 50% of the bonus figure.
 Non-guaranteed or discretionary bonuses are treated more cautiously.

 • Overtime and shift allowances.
-Lenders generally require evidence that overtime is regular and sustainable, typically over a 6–12 month period.
+Lenders generally require evidence that overtime is regular and sustainable, typically over a 6 to 12 month period.
 Some will accept 100% of contracted overtime; others average it.

 • Self-employed income.
 Most lenders require two to three years of accounts or tax returns, using either the average or the latest year's figure depending on whether the trend is upward or downward.
 A growing number now accept one year's trading for applicants who were previously employed in the same field.
 Understanding how lenders assess a self-employed mortgage application can make a significant difference to the amount you are offered.